euantorano/pledge.nim/README.md

 pledge(Promises.Stdio)

-# As we haven't used pledge to ask to access files, the below will cause the program to be temrinated with a SIGABRT.
+# As we haven't used pledge to ask to access files, the below will cause the program to be terminated with a SIGABRT.
 let f = open("/etc/rc.conf")
 ```